MaxGreenhill8529/Unity-Custom-Inspector-Documentation/README.md

 # Displaying Variables
 `EditorGUILayout.PropertyField(SerializedProperty property)`
 Displays the property in the inspector using the name as defined by the variable in the targeted[^2] class.
+> [!Tip]
+> An advange of this is the ability to add conditions to them displaying.
+Often time with complex inspectors you want to hide variables unless a box is ticked, in order for the user to focus better.
+You can do this without incorperating a variable into the targeted[^2] class, thus cleaning up the class. bool showAdvancedSettings EditorGuiLayout.PropertyField
 # Tooltips
 `EditorGUILayout.PropertyField(SerializedProperty property, GUIContent label)`\
 Include the label parameter by declaring a `new GUIContent(String text)` when displaying the variable to include a tooltip.
 The label will become the new displayed name instead of the variable name.